troystribling/BlueCap/README.md

 ### <a name="peripheral_update_characteristic_value">Updating Characteristic Value</a>

-If a characteristic value supports the property CBCharacteristicProperties.Notify the Central can subscribed to receive updates.
+If a Characteristic value supports the property CBCharacteristicProperties.Notify a Central can subscribe to value updates.
 In addition to setting the new value an update notification must be sent.
 The BlueCap MutableCharacteristic methods used are,

 ```swift
 // update with NSData